 But this project was not without its challenges.
 The company procrastinated approving their policies and procedures for nearly a year, despite our best efforts to keep the work moving.
 As a result, the company lost at least three potential new customers due to negative audit findings.
 They regrouped, we completed the project milestones together, and now they are sailing through audits and gaining new clients.

 For this project, HCS provided a streamlined, risk-based validation approach for a client’s unmodified Laboratory Information Management System (LIMS).
 This served as a baseline for the client’s instances of customized/configured LIMS in their GxP labs.
 The entire effort was planned, executed, and summarized in four weeks, and its effectiveness earned a 90-minute presentation in the IVT 17th Annual Validation Week conference in 2011: the largest and most comprehensive validation event in the life science industry.
+HCS had of course moved on to other projects at the time.
+Servicing our clients is our priority.

 Test execution was traced to requirements in the final summary document, which also included a CFR 21 Part 11 Assessment.
 This approach provided simple yet comprehensive conclusion of the validation activities as well as proof that the system was fully qualified and ready for use.